Pendleton Round-Up

 The Pendleton Round-Up is a major annual rodeo in the northwestern United States, at Pendleton in northeastern Oregon.
 Held at the Pendleton Round-Up Stadium during the second full week of September each year since 1910, the rodeo brings roughly 50,000 people every year to the city.
 The Pendleton Round-Up is a member of the Professional Rodeo Cowboys Association (PRCA).
 The ProRodeo Hall of Fame in Colorado Springs, Colorado, inducted the Pendleton Round-Up in 2008.

 The Round-Up was incorporated as a 501(c)(4) not-for-profit organization on July 29, 1910, as the "Northwestern Frontier Exhibition Association".
 The rodeo was primarily a creation of local ranchers led by Herman Rosenberg.

-The Pendleton Round-Up has won the PRCA Large Outdoor Rodeo of the Year award seven times: 2003, 2010, 2015, 2016, 2017, 2018, and 2019.
+The Pendleton Round-Up has received the PRCA Large Outdoor Rodeo of the Year award eleven times: 2003, 2010, 2015, 2016, 2017, 2018, 2019, 2021, 2022, 2023, and 2024.

 Bronc rider Bonnie McCarroll (1897–1929) died in a rodeo accident at Pendleton.
 The PRCA, formed in 1936, initially scheduled no events for women as a result of her death.